piotrek1493/AlgorithmsPractice/README.md

 ## AlgorithmsPractice

-A repo created to store and keep track of solutions of hackerrank.com/codewars.com challanges, mostly in Java with an occasional SQL query.
+A repo created to store and keep track of solutions of hackerrank.com/codewars.com challanges, mostly in Java with occasional SQL queries.

 You can find me on Codewars [here](https://www.codewars.com/users/piotrek1493).
 You can find me on Hackerrank [here](https://www.hackerrank.com/piotrek1493).